Mitomycin in the Treatment of Mesothelioma

 Mitomycin kills cancer cells by generating radicals, compounds that interact with and change DNA.
 In cancer cells, these radicals cross-link DNA molecules.
 This prevents the cells from replicating, which serves to slow down or potentially stop tumor growth.

-Mitomycin is often given with other chemotherapy drugs.
-The dosing and the exact combination of drugs vary depending upon the individual patient, the type and extent of the cancer, and previous treatments.
+Mitomycin is given with other chemotherapy drugs.
+The dosing and the exact combination of drugs vary depending on the individual patient, the type and extent of the cancer, and previous treatments.

 - Loss of appetite